Jack Dempsey Fish Care Guide: The Heavyweight of Freshwater Cichlids

 Essential Tank Requirements

 In order to properly care for your Jack Dempsey Cichlid, we need to offer the correct tank size, consider water parameters, and establish an apt habitat.
-Since these fish can be quite territorial, providing enough space as well as places to hide can help reduce aggression levels caused by stress.
+Since these fish is territorial, providing enough space as well as places to hide can help reduce aggression levels caused by stress.

 Recreating their natural environment in our tanks should also not be overlooked when trying to give our Dempseys what they need.
 This will aid with reducing tension while improving overall health conditions too!